 is not Operator

-The is not operator is also an identity operator in Python that is used to test whether two objects are not the same object.
-It returns True if the objects have different identities and False otherwise.
+The is not operator is also an identity operator in Python.
+It is used to check whether two variables refer to different objects in memory, returning True if they do, and False otherwise.

-The syntax for the is not operator in Python is:
+The syntax for the is not identity operator in Python looks something like this:

 object1 is not object2